How Long Does It Really Take for Asphalt to Dry After Rain?

 1. High Humidity

-• Slows the evaporation of water, leading to longer drying times.
+• Slows down evaporation, leading to longer drying times.

 2. Low Humidity